Skip to main content

 Should I slice brisket with a serrated knife?

 Generally, it’s better to use a straight-edge knife rather than a serrated knife for slicing brisket.
 A sharp, straight edge will make cleaner cuts through the meat fibers without tearing.
-However, some pitmasters do prefer a lightly serrated edge for cutting through the bark (the outer crust) of a smoked brisket.
+However, some pitmasters do prefer a lightly serrated edge for cutting through the bark of a smoked brisket.

 How thick should brisket slices be?